eNMS-automation/eNMS/docs/source/advanced/service_selection.md

 ### TextFSM Example - using programmatically

-This is an alternative to automatically using TextFSM with the Netmiko Validation Service or to using a Data Extraction Service.
+This is an alternative to automatically using TextFSM with the Netmiko Commands Service or to using a Data Extraction Service.

 The other approaches are likely better; this is included for completeness.